martroben/horizon_analyzer/doc/dev_notes.md

 # 2025-02-14
 It seems that a lot of Horizon projects in ETIS don't have Horizon project IDs.
 That means there is no way to join data from openAIRE.

 Made a POC script to get Horizon ID from openAIRE API by project acronym or title.
 It also double-checks the Horizon project ID if provided.
+This will be included in the `get_data` script in due course.

 Acronyms work well, but searching by title needs to be improved.

-This will be included in the `get_data` script in due course.
+ETIS project endpoint some times returns projects with programme codes that are not in the request parameters.
+Sent an inquiry to ETIS helpdesk.

 # 2025-01-19
 Analysed one of the random publications.